 Reset a lost Outlook Data File password

 It doesn’t matter where you install Passware Kit.
-It could be on a administrative workstation.
+It could be on an administrative workstation.
 It could be on the users PC.
-Either way, the software just needs access to that PST file – whether a copy or the original.
+Either way, the software just needs access to that PST file – whether a copy or, the original.